-The growth of our Company through the successful acquisition and integration of complementary businesses is an important component of our business strategy and we have completed several acquisitions in recent years.
+The growth of our Company through the successful acquisition and integration of complementary businesses is an important and active component of our business strategy.
 We continue to seek opportunities to acquire or invest in businesses, products and technologies that expand, complement or otherwise relate to our business.
 Any acquisitions, investments or business combinations by us may be accompanied by risks commonly encountered including, but not limited to, the following:

-- exposure to unknown liabilities or risks of acquired companies, including unknown litigation related to acts or omissions of an acquired company and/or its directors and officers prior to the acquisition, deficiencies in disclosure controls and procedures of the acquired company and deficiencies in internal controls over financial reporting of the acquired company; - higher than anticipated acquisition and integration costs and expenses; - the difficulty and expense of integrating the operations and personnel of the acquired companies; - use of cash to support the operations of an acquired business; - increased foreign exchange translation risk depending on the currency denomination of the revenue and expenses of the acquired business; - disruption of, and demands on, our ongoing business as a result of integration activities including diversion of management's time and attention from the ongoing business; - failure to maximize our financial and strategic position by the successful incorporation of acquired technology; - the inability to implement uniform standards, disclosure controls and procedures, internal controls over financial reporting and other procedures and policies in a timely manner; - the potential loss of key employees and customers; - decrease in our share price if the market perceives that an acquisition does not fit our strategy, the price paid is excessive in light of other similar transactions or that the terms of the acquisition are not favorable to our earnings growth; - litigation and settlement costs if shareholders bring lawsuits triggered by acquisition or divestiture activities; - decrease in our share price, if, as a result of our acquisition strategy or growth, we decide to raise additional capital through an offering of securities; and - dilution to our shareholders if the purchase price is paid in common shares or securities convertible into common shares.
+- exposure to unknown liabilities or risks of acquired companies, including unknown litigation related to acts or omissions of an acquired company and/or its directors and officers prior to the acquisition, deficiencies in disclosure controls and procedures of the acquired company and deficiencies in internal controls over financial reporting of the acquired company; - higher than anticipated acquisition and integration costs and expenses; - the difficulty and expense of integrating the operations and personnel of the acquired companies; - use of cash to support the operations of an acquired business; - increased foreign exchange translation risk depending on the currency denomination of the revenue and expenses of the acquired business;

+- disruption of, and demands on, our ongoing business as a result of integration activities including diversion of management's time and attention from the ongoing business; - failure to maximize our financial and strategic position by the successful incorporation of acquired technology; - the inability to implement uniform standards, disclosure controls and procedures, internal controls over financial reporting and other procedures and policies in a timely manner; - the potential loss of key employees and customers; - decrease in our share price if the market perceives that an acquisition does not fit our strategy, the price paid is excessive in light of other similar transactions or that the terms of the acquisition are not favorable to our earnings growth; - failure to anticipate or adequately address regulatory requirements that may need to be satisfied as part of a business acquisition or disposition; - litigation and settlement costs if shareholders bring lawsuits triggered by acquisition or divestiture activities; - decrease in our share price, if, as a result of our acquisition strategy or growth, we decide to raise additional capital through an offering of securities; and - dilution to our shareholders if the purchase price is paid in common shares or securities convertible into common shares.